khulnasoft-lab/design.khulnasoft.com/contents/components/broadcast-message.md

 ---
 name: Broadcast message
-principle: Deliver an instance level message from the admin to all users.
+description: A broadcast message delivers an instance level message from the admin to all users.
 figma: https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit?node-id=425%3A6
 docs: complete
 vueComponents: